lea-yamashiro/MaryPaley153/Project3_Notes.md

 **[A.1] Choice of population with associated expenditure data**
 - Probably most important decision we make
 - Lots of different populations that are interesting, but only a few populations have data that can support a careful demand analysis.
+- We want to try to capture the variation of expenditures ACROSS populations.
 - Ligon will provide some "curated" datasets that we can use, but we're welcome to find our own We'll be using data from the WORLD BANK!!
 - there's a massive amount of Living Standards Measurement Surveys that the WB does, that we can use and work with